Evaluation of Three Palliative Care Programmes

 We argue that caring for the dying is not optional, but a critical part of health systems.
 Perhaps the way a society care for their dying reflects how well a society cares for their living.

-In his book simply called 'Death', May argues that the fact that we die is the ‘single most important thing about us’.
-May sees death as central to life, and he believes those who reject its centrality are denying the power of life as well as the power of death.
+In Todd May's book called 'Death', May argues that the fact that we die is the ‘single most important thing about us’.
+He sees death as central to life, and he believes those who reject its centrality are denying the power of life as well as the power of death.

 Our own health systems have been death denying, which has made them much poorer than they might be.
 We can learn lessons form other health systems, particularly systems in low income countries, where communities capacity to talk about death is so much greater than ours.